barambani/laws/README.md

       fa => f => Func[X, B](f compose fa.apply)
   }
 ```
-where it allows to transform the **output** type inside the *Function1* context, and if we keep reasoning along the same line, we can start noticing that we might want to adapt also the **input** type of that context.
-We are saying this here because the *contravariant functor* allows us to do exactly that.
-This is in fact the *Function1* instance for it
+We can see that it allows to transform the function **output** type inside the *Function1* context through its `map`.
+Reasoning along the same line, we could argue that we might want to adapt also the **input** type of *Function1* but clearly `map` cannot do that.
+Once our problem is clear it will be easier to see that *contravariant functor* provides exactly that behavior.
+Let's have a look at its *Function1* instance
 ```scala
 implicit def funcContravariant[Y]: Contravariant[Func[?, Y]] =
   new Contravariant[Func[?, Y]] {